Our Values for Autumn 1 2019-2020 is THANKFULNESS.

 By perseverance the snail reached the ark (Charles H. Spurgeon).

 Our Value for Spring 2 2019-20 is JUSTICE.

 Earth provides enough to satisfy every man's need, but not every man's greed (Mahatma Gandhi).

-Our Value for the first half of the autumn term 2016-17 is GENEROSITY.
+Our value for the first half of the summer term 2019-20 is SERVICE:

-Our value for the second half of the summer term 2015-16 is WISDOM.
+Our value for the second half of the summer term 2019-20 is TRUTHFULNESS.